John Noah: UND Hockey Program

-"He started the program in its infancy stages, built it from the ground up and paved the way for the program to build it what it is today," UND men's hockey coach Brad Berry told the Fargo Forum.
+"He started the program in its infancy stages, built it from the ground up, and paved the way for the program to build it what it is today," UND men's hockey coach Brad Berry told the Fargo Forum.
 "He always had a smile on his face.
-His fondest memories came from UND hockey and he told everyone that.
+His fondest memories came from UND hockey, and he told everyone that.
 He'll be sadly missed."

 Career statistics

 Hall of Fame

 Noah was inducted into the UND Athletics Hall of Fame in 1976.

-He was UNDs first hockey All American player in 1951.
-Lettering all four years of his college career as a defensemen.
-During this time John Noah was also a member of the United States National Hockey Team, competing in the 1950 world tournament and performing very well.
+He was UND's first hockey All-American player in 1951.
+Lettered all four years of his college career as a defenseman.
+During this time, John Noah was also a member of the United States National Hockey Team, competing in the 1950 World Tournament and performing very well.

 The University of North Dakota Letterwinners Hall of Fame recognizes the efforts and achievements of former UND student-athletes, coaches, and other supporters of UND athletics.
 Inductees are selected by the UND Letterwinners Association and representatives of the UND athletic department.
 The Hall of Fame induction ceremony, sponsored by the UND Letterwinners Association, is held each fall in conjunction with a football game.
 The Hall of Fame is located on the upper concourse at the south end of the Ralph Engelstad Arena.